Ernest Gowers

-Education and early life
+Early life and education

-Gowers was born in London, the younger son of the neurologist Sir William Gowers and his wife, Mary, (daughter of Frederick Baines, one of the proprietors of the Leeds Mercury).
+Ernet Arthur Gowers was born in London, the younger son of the neurologist Sir William Gowers and his wife, Mary, (daughter of Frederick Baines, one of the proprietors of the Leeds Mercury).
 The family lived in Queen Anne Street, W1.
 Ernest followed his elder brother, William Frederick Gowers (1875–1954), to Rugby School, where he excelled academically and in sport.
 At Rugby, Ernest was also noted as an outstanding organist, an accomplishment that became a lifelong hobby.
 Both boys won scholarships to read Classics at Cambridge--(William to Trinity College, Cambridge and Ernest to Clare College, Cambridge).
 Their sisters, Edith and Evelyn, mainly schooled at home, both lost their sight after developing Retinitis pigmentosa in early adult life.

+In 1902 Gowers graduated from Cambridge with a First in the Classical Tripos, and attended Wren's, a civil service crammer in London, to study for the highly competitive Civil Service Examination.
+In December 1903 he passed the Civil Service Examination.
+He also sat for the Inner Temple Bar exam, which he passed in 1906.

 In 1905 Gowers married Constance Greer, daughter of Thomas Macgregor Greer (member of the Senate of Northern Ireland, and a Deputy-Lieutenant for Co.
 Antrim).
 They had two daughters and one son.
 Gowers's elder brother, William, went to Africa, joined the colonial civil service and rose to become Governor of Uganda (1925–32) and Senior Crown Agent for the Colonies (1932–38).

 Career

-Civil service career
+Civil service

-In 1902 Gowers graduated from Cambridge with a First in the Classical Tripos and attended Wren's, a civil service crammer in London, to study for the highly competitive Civil Service Examination.
-He also sat for the Inner Temple Bar exam, which he passed in 1906.
-In December 1903 he passed the Civil Service Examination, and embarked on the career that led to the claim that he "may be regarded as one of the greatest public servants of his day."
+After passing the Civil Service Examination in December 1903, Gowers embarked on the career that led to the claim that he "may be regarded as one of the greatest public servants of his day."

 Gowers entered the home civil service as an upper division clerk in the Department of Inland Revenue.
 He moved to the India Office in September 1904, and from March 1907 to October 1911, he was private secretary to successive Parliamentary Under-Secretaries for India, most notably Edwin Montagu.
 In October 1911 he was promoted to HM Treasury as private secretary to the Chancellor of the Exchequer, David Lloyd George, at a time when Lloyd George was introducing his controversial National Insurance Bill.
 In November 1912 Lloyd George appointed him to the National Health Insurance Commission, as one of a team of promising young civil servants (including John Anderson, Warren Fisher, Arthur Salter, and Claud Schuster) nicknamed the "Loan Collection" as they had been hand-picked from across the civil service.
 Gowers wrote later, "This gigantic task of bringing the National Health and Unemployment Insurance Acts into operation taught the Service what it could do, and the control of the whole of the social and economic life of the nation during the war drove home the lesson."
 The members of the loan collection were deployed to other departments during the First World War.
 While nominally continuing to hold his post, Gowers was attached to the Foreign Office working under Charles Masterman MP at Wellington House, Britain's top-secret wartime propaganda unit.